 Second, rents received from a tenant will not qualify as "rents from real property" if Host Marriott, or an actual or constructive owner of 10% or more of Host Marriott, actually or constructively owns 10% or more of the tenant.
-This type of tenant will be referred to below as a related party tenant.
-As a result of REIT tax law changes under the specific provisions of the Ticket to Work and Work Incentives Improvement Act of 1999 relating to REITs (which provisions are referred to in this discussion as the "REIT Modernization Act"), for taxable years beginning after December 31, 2000, Host Marriott is able to lease its hotel properties to a taxable REIT subsidiary and the rents received from that subsidiary will not be disqualified from being "rents from real property" by reason of Host Marriott's direct or indirect ownership interest in the subsidiary.
+This type of tenant is referred to below as a related party tenant.
+As a result of REIT tax law changes under the "REIT Modernization Act", for taxable years beginning after December 31, 2000, Host Marriott is able to lease its hotel properties to a taxable REIT subsidiary and the rents received from that subsidiary will not be disqualified from being "rents from real property" by reason of Host Marriott's direct or indirect ownership interest in the subsidiary.